iManagement

 May is an intense period in the apiary.
 Colonies gain strength quickly, honey supers need to be added at the right time, swarming pressure often increases, and sound colony health management remains essential.
 Depending on the region, altitude, and weather, this month may already allow for a first spring honey harvest.

-• Look for signs of swarming impulse at every meaningful inspection.
+• Look for signs of swarming at every useful inspection.

-• Use strong colonies to form artificial swarms where needed.
+• Take advantage of strong colonies to form artificial swarms if needed.

 • Stay attentive to water, food stores and the effects of a return of cold or rain.

-2. May at the Apiary : the guiding idea for the month
+2. May at the apiary: the guiding idea of the month

 Objective

-Establish clearly why May is a pivotal month at the apiary: colonies develop rapidly, and the decisions taken now largely determine the rest of the season.
+Clearly locate what makes May a pivotal month at the apiary: colonies develop fast, and decisions taken now largely determine the rest of the season.

 In May, colonies often enter a phase of very rapid development.
-Laying remains sustained, the brood nest expands, the population increases strongly, and the internal balance of the hive can shift in a short space of time.
+Laying remains sustained, the brood expands, the population increases strongly and the internal balance of the hive can change in a short time.

-The central point of the month is straightforward: accompany this build-up before it turns into congestion, a blocked brood box, or swarming impulse.
-In German-speaking Switzerland, this work must always be adapted to the local context: lowland, mid-altitude, aspect, weather and flowering periods do not follow the same calendar everywhere.
+The central point of the month is simple: accompany this build-up before it turns into congestion, blockage of the brood nest or swarming impulse.
+This work must always be adjusted to the local context: lowlands, mid-altitude, exposure, weather and blooms do not produce the same calendar everywhere.

-In other words, May is not a routine month, but a month of active observation and rapid decisions.
+In other words, May is not a month of routine but a month of active observation and rapid decisions.

 Further reading